Shaaali/identity-apps/docs/guides/authentication/enterprise-login/add-oidc-idp-login.md

 ## Prerequisite

 To get started, you need to have an application registered in Asgardeo.
-If you don't already have one, register one of the following application types:
+If you don't already have one, register one of the following application types.

 -   <a :href="$withBase('/guides/applications/register-single-page-app/')">Single-page app</a>
 -   <a :href="$withBase('/guides/applications/register-oidc-web-app/')">Web app with OIDC</a>
+-   <a :href="$withBase('/guides/applications/register-saml-web-app/')">web app with SAML</a>

 ## Register Asgardeo in the IdP